Back to List

 Access & Waters:

-Water 'Features' At Site: dam, whitewater, pond, The Clear River below the Harrisville Dam is Rhode Island's only real whitewater paddling run.
+Water 'Features' At Site: dam, whitewater, The Clear River below the Harrisville Dam is Rhode Island's only real whitewater paddling run.
 See the description for more details.

 Note: Because one boat launch can access, say, both a lake and a river or both the upstream and downstream portions of a river, not all paddling trips at a given site will necessarily encounter all of the features listed.